Panorama Ridge — A Buyer’s Guide

 The five sub-areas, mapped

 Panorama Ridge is not one neighbourhood — it is five sub-areas with different lot-size norms, different view exposure, different school catchment combinations, and different price-per-square-foot benchmarks.
-The City groups them as “Panorama Ridge” for Open Data and FVREB micro-area F38 reporting, but the on-the-ground experience differs by ridge orientation, view exposure, and a benchmark gap that can run $300K+ between West Panorama inland inventory and South Panorama view spine inventory of equivalent size.
+The City groups them as “Panorama Ridge” for its Open Data files, but the on-the-ground experience differs by ridge orientation, view exposure, and a benchmark gap that can run $300K+ between West Panorama inland inventory and South Panorama view spine inventory of equivalent size.

 Panorama Ridge Park area